Jonas Gustavsson

-Jonas Gustavsson (/sv/; born 24 October 1984), also known by his nickname the Monster, is a Swedish former professional ice hockey goaltender.
+Jonas Gustavsson (/sv/; born 24 October 1984), also known by his nickname the Munster, is a Swedish former professional ice hockey goaltender.
 Gustavsson played for the Toronto Maple Leafs, Detroit Red Wings, Boston Bruins and Edmonton Oilers during his National Hockey League (NHL) career.

 Playing career

 Gustavsson started his professional career with AIK in 2002 and played with them until 2007.
 He then moved to Färjestad BK in the Elitserien.
 He was the top goalie in 2008–09, when he posted a 1.96 goals against average (GAA) and a save percentage of .932 in the regular season.
 In the playoffs, he bettered his statistics, posting a 1.03 GAA, a save percentage of .961 and five shutouts in 13 games.
 Having allowed just 14 goals in 13 playoff games, he led Färjestads BK to the league title, also being named the MVP of the playoffs in the process.

 Toronto Maple Leafs

 On 7 July 2009, Gustavsson ended weeks of speculation by signing a one-year contract for US $810,000 (plus a $90,000 signing bonus) with the Toronto Maple Leafs.